Gotta-Go/Gotta-Go.github.io/style_guidelines.md

 Iconography
 ===========
 We will focus on using icons that have a 'flat' design, which adheres to the overall look and feel.
-When selecting an icon, please select the correct icon for the job and keep the following in mind:
+When creating and selecting the icons, please consider the following:

+- minimal
 - rounded
 - two-tone
+- clean

 Typography
 ==========